rpoleski/MulensModel/README.md

 ```
 pip install -r requirements.txt
 ```

-Alternatively, you can run makefiles: go to `source/VBBL/` and run `make`, then go to `source/AdaptiveContouring/` and do the same.
-Then and add the path `MulensModel/source` to your `PYTHONPATH`.
+There is also third possibility.
+You can run makefiles: go to `source/VBBL/` and run `make`, then go to `source/AdaptiveContouring/` and do the same.
+Then and add the full path `/.../MulensModel/source` to your `PYTHONPATH`.
 If you have any problems, please contact the authors and we will try to help.

 ## Contributing